makusan8/kubernetes/README.md

 ```

-And now our final install k8s :
+And now our final install k8s,

+There are mainly kubectl, kubelet, kubeadm :

 ```bash